City of Spokane Valley Logo

 Existing Conditions, February 2026

 Exhibit 1.
-Total Population, Spokane Valley, 2003-2025
+Total Population, City of Spokane Valley, 2005-2025

 Source: Washington Office of Financial Management, 2025